 Onsite Field Trip Programs

 - A program request is not a confirmation of your program.
-Programs are confirmed after communication regarding date, time, and topic, and receipt of $10 reservation fee.
+Programs are confirmed after communication regarding date, time, and topic.

 - Each onsite field trip is approximately 1 1/2 hours.